Word of Faith Fellowship

 Word of Faith Fellowship is a Protestant non-denominational church in Spindale, North Carolina.
-It has been the subject of several allegations where it was described as a cult and accused of abuse.
+It has been the subject of several allegations describing it as a cult and accusing it of abuse.

 History

-Word of Faith Fellowship began in 1979 when Jane Whaley and her husband Sam Whaley converted a former steakhouse into a chapel.
-She was a math teacher and he sold used cars.
-Jane Whaley, the daughter of a plumber and a homemaker who had two brothers in rural North Carolina, led the group as it grew from a few people to 750, and added almost 2,000 followers in related churches in Brazil, Ghana, Scotland, Sweden and other countries.
+Word of Faith Fellowship began in 1979, when Jane Whaley, then a math teacher, and her husband Sam Whaley converted a former steakhouse into a chapel.
+Jane Whaley, the daughter of a plumber and a homemaker in rural North Carolina, led the group as it grew to a membership of 750.
+The group later added almost 2,000 followers in related churches in Brazil, Ghana, Scotland, Sweden and other countries.
 Though Jane Whaley had no formal training in ministry, she was described as a compelling speaker and leader.
 The Whaleys' student from Rhema Bible College, Brooke Covington, is a minister in the church.